astroidmail/astroid/README.md

     <img src="https://raw.githubusercontent.com/gauteh/astroid/master/doc/astroid-compose-code-highlight.png" width="49%" style="float: right;">
   </a>

+# getting started

+> Astroid is a Mail User Agent.
+As such, all Astroid provides is a graphical interface to your email.
+Thus, Astroid enables you to launch actions that rely on the performance of other programs to actually fetch, sync, index, search and send your email.
+A [suggested setup](https://github.com/gauteh/astroid/wiki/Astroid-in-your-general-mail-setup) is described in the wiki.

+Check out the [tour of how to install, configure and use astroid](https://github.com/gauteh/astroid/wiki).
+Brief instructions are provided [below](#acquiring-astroid).

 ## design and user interface goals
-* (done    )    fully operatable by keyboard only - but accept mouse clicks
+* (done)        fully operatable by keyboard only - but accept mouse clicks
 *               lightweight.
-* (partly done) base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be seen at one time.
+* (partly done) a graphical interface, inspired by sup. but allow buffers to be separeted and placed in several windows.
 * (done)        allow several simultaneous windows.
 * (done)        display html mail and some attachments inline.
 * (done)        render math using MathJax
 * (done)        syntax highlighting between triple-backtick tags (markdown style)
+* (done)        themable and configurable
-* ([in progress](https://github.com/gauteh/astroid/pull/24)) built-in crypto (gpg,..) support.
+* (in progress) built-in crypto (gpg,..) support.
 * (only vim)    editors: embed vim or emacs (possibly ship a simple editor)
-* (linux)       Support: Platforms supported by notmuch and other libraries, specifically:
-                         Linux, *BSD, Mac, Windows..
+* (linux)       Support: Platforms supported by notmuch and other libraries, specifically: Linux, *BSD, Mac, Windows..

-### considerations
-  * Never use deprecated libraries - use as few libraries as possible.
-  * Never rewrite something if it exists an active library for it.
-  * All database operations / mail handling should be done by notmuch or other tools.

 ## acquiring astroid